andybroomfield/commerce_injected_fields_display/README.md

 Very much work in progress...

-Initial inspiration for how to remove the injected fields from code by "Radoslav Terezka" https://www.drupal.org/u/hideaway https://www.drupal.org/project/commerce/issues/2910246#comment-12266573
+Initial inspiration for how to remove the injected fields from code by Radoslav Terezka: https://www.drupal.org/u/hideaway https://www.drupal.org/project/commerce/issues/2910246#comment-12266573